 The Congested Corridors Program is a reimbursement program for eligible costs incurred.
-An agency may begin incurring eligible costs upon allocation, however, reimbursement may be dependent upon entering into a subsequent agreement with Caltrans.
+An agency may begin incurring eligible costs upon allocation, however, reimbursement is dependent upon entering into an agreement with Caltrans.
 Costs incurred prior to Commission allocation approval and, for federally funded projects, Federal Highway Administration project approval (i.e. Authorization to Proceed) are not eligible for reimbursement.